pagadesantosh/all_about_front_end/html_css_dom_js_node_react_redux/react/30_Memory Leaks in React.js.md

 - We have to cancel the api request the moment our component unmounts, ensuring we don't get any data from the API.

-<u>AbortController represents a controller object <strong>that allows you to abort one or more Web requests as and when desired</strong></u>
+<ins>AbortController represents a controller object <strong>that allows you to abort one or more Web requests as and when desired</strong></ins>

 ```js
 import { useState, useEffect } from 'react';